MohitAswani/ReactJSCourse/2_react_basics/README.md

 * ![](2022-06-15-23-36-11.png)

-* These concepts are not native to react rather they are used in every programming language through the user of functions.
+* These concepts are not native to react rather they are used in every programming language through the use of functions.

 * React takes the concept of function and converts it to the world of front-end web.